 A phone call will be made and a recall notice will be sent to the current user.
 A recalled item must be returned within the period specified on the notice; otherwise, it will be considered overdue and a fine of $5.00 per day will be charged to the current user.

 The Library will notify you of books requested or recalled for your use via your Longwood e-mail account.
-These books will be held at the Circulation/Reserve Desk for seven days.
+These books will be held at The Desk for seven days.
 They will be returned to the collection if they are not picked up.

-Materials may be returned at the Circulation/Reserve Desk.
+Materials may be returned at The Desk.
 The Library also has a book drop for after-hours returns.
 However, please return any audiovisual, fragile, or loose-leaf items to the desk, to prevent damage.

 A courtesy notice will be sent via your Longwood e-mail account three days before the due date of your books.
 For books, users are given 3 days past the due date to return them without paying fines.
 On the 4th day overdue, fines are assessed at $1.00 per book.
 Each additional day overdue is $.25 per book.